dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - [ ] ```SET```
 - [ ] ```INTO```

-Question 04: Fill in the blanks to create a table with two columns: "id" as a primary key integer, and "name" of type varchar.
+Question 04: Fill in the blanks to create a table with two columns: `id` as a primary key integer, and `name` of type `varchar`.

 ```sql
 CREATE TABLE(